 Bradley J. Ebersole, Ph.D.

 Consultant

-Dr. Ebersole enjoyed a 41-year career in community college education that culminated in a six- year tenure as president at Washington State Community College, Ohio.
-During his career Ebersole, himself a community college graduate (1973), taught sociology, held positions in workforce development, was part of a team of administrators that started a new community college (Carroll Community College, Md.), and was instrumental in the movement to consolidate three community colleges into a single system at The Community College of Baltimore County.
-As vice chancellor for academic affairs at Baton Rouge Community College (BRCC) he was engaged in leading a mid-sized college of 8,000 students in a time of exponential enrollment growth of 30%.
+As vice chancellor for academic affairs at Baton Rouge Community College (BRCC) he was engaged in leading a mid-sized college of 8,000 students in a time of exponential enrollment growth of 30% along with significant program development.
 Twice in his career, once as vice chancellor for academic affairs at BRCC and again as president at Washington State Community College, he was charged with strategically implementing significant improvement of campus climate and organizational culture.
-Dr. Ebersole is a certified mediator, has provided training in conflict resolution, and has significant expertise and experience in international education.
+Dr. Ebersole is a certified mediator, has provided training in conflict resolution, and has significant expertise and experience in accreditation and international education.
 He has lived and taught outside of the US for three years, primarily in Japan and Europe.

-While serving as community college president in Ohio Dr. Ebersole was voted as chair-elect of the Ohio Association of Community College’s (OACC) President’s Council, and served on several commissions of the American Association of Community Colleges (AACC).
+While serving as a community college president in Ohio Dr. Ebersole was voted as chair-elect of the Ohio Association of Community College’s (OACC) President’s Council and served on several commissions of the American Association of Community Colleges (AACC).
 He was a member of the search committee for the OACC president and was engaged in the establishment of an innovative student success funding formula as directed by the governor of the state of Ohio.
-Throughout his career he has assumed a variety of leadership roles.
+Throughout his career he has assumed a variety of professional leadership roles.

+Bradley J. Ebersole, Ph.D.